 Frequently Asked Questions

-Donations to certain specified charitable organizations and institutions are 100% tax-free under Section 80G of the Income Tax Act.
-Exemptions are available to the following organizations and institutions:
+Donations to certain specified charitable organisations and institutions are 100% tax-free under Section 133 of the Income Tax Act.
+Exemptions are available to the following organisations and institutions:

 - Universities and educational institutions that have been approved